Training & development learning well August blog post round up

 I believe in hope

-Posted by Lee-Anne Ragan | Filed under change management & wellness, Conflict resolution, Social Responsibility, Travel
+Posted by Lee-Anne Ragan | Filed under Change management & wellness, Conflict resolution, Social Responsibility, Travel

 Tomorrow I leave Nairobi for home.
 As I get ready for the 24 hour marathon journey a pause to think about my time here…….
 I believe that hope has a home.
 It lives in small places, fanned by the winds of change.
 I believe that hope is our compass.
 Without it we’re lost in the [...]